ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 [2017-06-23 13:54:27,570] [backup : 117] [INFO] Full backup completed
 ```

+If you look now at the Cloud Object Storage, you'll see a few Object Containers created:

+![Storage screenshot(images/storage_screenshot.png)

 ## 4 - Simulate a problem with MySQL data

 ### Remove database records